dtekcth/data101/src/workshop.md

 text that is the location of the repository (by pressing !kbd[!ctrl+v]) and press !kbd[Enter].

-VS Code will now ask if you trust the fingerprint of `github.com`.
-This refers to the SSH fingerprint that GitHub uses.
-You should allow it to continue.
+If you did not try running `ssh git@github.com` before, you are likely to be asked if you trust the fingerprint of `github.com`.
+You should allow this.

 Now VS Code asks you for a place to store the repository on your computer.
 On Windows we suggest using the "Documents" folder, and on macOS and Linux you can use the home folder or the "Projects" folder, should it exist.
 As long as you remember where it is, you can choose anywhere.

 Last step now.
 By default VS Code doesn't trust the repository.
-You can see this by the banner at the top of the program and the little button in the far down left corner saying "Restricted mode".
+You can see this by the banner at the top of the program and the little blue button in the far down left corner saying "Restricted mode".
 Press the button and make sure to tell it to trust the repository.

 ### 3.2.
 Editing files in VS Code